NVIDIA/spark-rapids/docs/dev/hybrid-execution.md

 parent: Developer Overview
 ---

-# The Hybrid(on CPU) execution
+# The Hybrid(CPU/GPU) execution
 Note: this is an experimental feature currently.

 ## Overview
-The Hybrid execution frame provides a way to run Parquet scan on CPU by leveraging Gluten/Velox.
+The Hybrid execution provides a way to offload Parquet scan onto CPU by leveraging Gluten/Velox.

 ## Configuration
 To enable Hybrid Execution, please set the following configurations: